imd-tec/renesas-kernel-build-script/README.md

 ##  Instructions
 You will need to copy the following kernel module repositories into this folder:
-1. kernel-module-mali - required bygraphics feature
+1. kernel-module-mali - required by graphics feature
 2. kernel-module-mmngrbuf
 3. kernel-module-udmabuf - required by drpai feature
 4. kernel-module-vspm